 A/B Testing refers to when companies create 2 different messages on a single product or service.
 The idea is that the responses to each message are tallied and the winning message is then developed into a more permanent effort.
 If you’re a food truck, this might mean that you send slightly different emails to two different groups of customers.
 The message with the higher open rate might then be considered in your food truck’s website copy.

-Restaurant owners can greatly reduce their startup and operation expenses by starting off as a food truck.
-I imagine that by using a truck, the business owner would save a load of cash savings from a lack of electricity (heating and cooling, lighting), service (less area to maintain, fewer cooking and wait staff necessary), and rent.
+Future restaurant owners can greatly reduce their startup and operation expenses by starting off as a food truck.
+These business owners would save a load of cash savings from a lack of electricity (heating and cooling, lighting), service (less area to maintain, fewer cooking and wait staff necessary), and rent.

 The food truck also provides the vendor a concept and menu proving ground.
 For those who find the truck works for them, they are free to keep operating it, or they can move the developed concept into a brick and mortar location close to the spots the truck made its best sales.